TechNotes-pl/ModbusDemo/README.md

-# ModbusDemo for Windows 10
+# ModbusDemo x64 (for Windows 10)
-> This project contains a demo application to test freeModbus library code, written by "@cwalter-at" (Christian Walter).
+This project contains a demo application to test freeModbus library code, written by "@cwalter-at" (Christian Walter).
-> Original project is avaliable at [github](https://github.com/cwalter-at/freemodbus), and is not maintened since 2006, so we intend to create our own demo application to test freeModbus library ported to **MS Windows 10**.
+Original project is avaliable at [github](https://github.com/cwalter-at/freemodbus), and is not maintened since 2006, so we intend to create our own demo application to test freeModbus library ported to **MS Windows 10**.

 Solution contains projects for:
 * **ModbusLib.dll** - freemodbus library,